 Did someone say Onion Oregano Italian Bread?
 You bet I did!
-This bread is super flavorful, with a lovely crust, and not at all difficult to make.
+This bread is super flavorful, with a lovely crust, and is not at all difficult to make.
 Let me show you how!

 *Disclaimer - This recipe was originally published in 2011.
 I'm working hard to update all my older recipes with recipe cards, new photos, and additional recipe information.
 But, getting to all of them will take time.
 Please bear with me.
 In the meantime let me assure you that this recipe is still a winner and one I'm sure you'll be well pleased with when you make it at home.